How to Track and Improve First Response Time by Channel and Agent

 Why does Querri filter out tickets with no first reply before computing FRT?

-Querri found little correlation between ticket volume and breach rate — what does that mean?
+Querri found little correlation between ticket volume and breach rate.
+What does that mean?

 How do what-if scenarios work in Querri?